pedrorgirardi/Pep/README.md

 | `pg_pep_annotate` | Stable | Annotate view (or lint view) |
 | `pg_pep_copy_name` | In development | Copy name of keyword or symbol to the clipboard |
 | `pg_pep_show_name` | In development | Show name of keyword or symbol in a popup |

+I have been working on Pep for over a year, but I still consider it alpha.
+Pep is part of my Clojure(Script) development setup, combined with Tutkain, so I think it's developed enough to be useful.

+You're welcome to try it, and I would be happy to hear if it works for you.
+In case it doesn't work for you, I ask you to please create an issue, and I will do my best to address it.

+Pep is not available on Package Control yet, so you need to install it manually.
+(Clone this repo on your packages directory.)

 ## Highlight